MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-flow-using-ai-recorder.md

 To protect your data, all recording data sent from and to Power Automate Desktop is encrypted both during transit and while at rest.

-The recordings are not used for training the AI model.
+The recordings aren't used for training the AI model.

 ### What details does the recorder capture during a session?

 When you start a recording, you can choose which screen to record and which microphone to use.
-A colored border will appear around the screen being recorded.
-To avoid capturing sensitive information, ensure it is not displayed during the recording.
+A colored border appears around the screen being recorded.
+To avoid capturing sensitive information, ensure it isn't displayed during the recording.
 If you accidentally record something you don't want to include, you can restart the recording or close the recorder.
-In these cases, the recording will not be sent to the cloud for processing.
+In these cases, the recordings aren't sent to the cloud for processing.

 The recorder captures a video of the selected screen, audio from the chosen microphone, and necessary UI metadata to build the desktop flow.

 ## Send us your input

 Have thoughts on the AI Recorder?
 We’re all ears!
-Drop us a note at powerautomate-ai@microsoft.com – we’d love to chat with you.
+Drop us a note at <powerautomate-ai@microsoft.com>.
+We’d love to chat with you.